kylanj7/ps1OfficeAutomation/README.md

 ## Requirements

-- Outlook must be running
+- Outlook must not be running
 - PowerShell execution enabled
+- ctrl+c to exit the program